Bristol 407: Bristol 407 Viotti

-Another special model was a four-seater convertible that the Carrozzeria Viotti from Turin produced on an bare chassis of the 407.
+Another special model was a four-seater convertible that the Carrozzeria Viotti from Turin produced on a bare chassis of the 407.
 The body was relatively simple and took out some perspective, anticipating the design of the Fiat 1500 Spider.
 The car was first presented at the Viotti booth at the 1960 Turin Motor Show.
 This was followed by another showing in the UK, this time at the Bristol Cars stand.
 The actor Peter Sellers, who valued Bristol vehicles, owned the car for a short while.
-It has a steel body, a unique feature for a Bristol and still exists today.
+It has a steel body, a unique feature for a Bristol, and still exists today.

 Performance

 The British "Motor" magazine tested a 407 in 1961 and recorded a top speed of 125.2 mph and acceleration from 0-60 mph in 9.2 seconds.
 A "touring" fuel consumption of 17.5 mpgimp was recorded.
 On the home market, as tested, it cost £5141 including taxes of £1616.